allan-tulane/sp25-recitation-04-noellefox/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+While using 'reduce' allows all counts to run separately and merge at the end, changing 'counts' as a shared array (as done above) forces multiple branches to access and modify the data at the same time.
+This can lead to conflicts because ' counts[term] = counts.get(term, 0) + 1' is three steps in that it reads, modifys, and then writes into the array, so parallelizing can be diffucult and updates can override one another.

 ## Part 2: Sentiment analysis